pnp/blog/content/post/cli-for-microsoft-365-v4-2.md

 to manage how your app is exposed to Microsoft 365.
 You need to register your application in Azure Active Directory, and depending what type of app you build, you might need to deploy it to an app catalog as well.
-All these properties are managed in different locations and we\'re thinking of ways that we could simplify it for you.
+All these properties are managed in different locations and we're thinking of ways that we could simplify it for you.

 In this version of CLI for Microsoft 365, we introduced the ability for you to store the information about your Azure AD app in your current project.
-In the future versions, we\'ll add commands to help you manage Azure AD apps like changing the redirect URI or managing API permissions.
+In the future versions, we'll add commands to help you manage Azure AD apps like changing the redirect URI or managing API permissions.
 What else could we simplify?
 Let us know what you think by helping out with one of our [open